yuvi31102000/data-analysis-sql/README.md

 **Regular Customers:** Regular Customers make up 62% of the customer base and represent the backbone of the revenue stream.
 While their individual contributions are lower than VIP customers, their consistent purchasing behavior ensures steady revenue flow.
 The average lifetime value for regular customers is €1,500, and the retention rate for this group stands at 70%, suggesting good customer loyalty but room for improvement in engagement strategies.

 **New Customers:** New Customers constitute 24% of the customer base, with an average lifespan of fewer than 12 months.
 While their initial contributions to revenue are modest, they represent an essential growth opportunity.
 The average lifetime value of new customers is €250, with the potential to increase through targeted marketing and loyalty programs aimed at improving retention and lifetime value.

+## Insight Deep dive

+**Seasonality in Sales**

+**Metric:** Monthly sales increased from €6,380 in January to €11,920 in March, a ~87% growth within Q1.

+**Historical Trend:** This pattern was consistent across both years in the dataset, indicating strong seasonality.

+**Customer Count:** Unique customers also peak during Q1, rising by 35% from Q4.

+**Narrative:** The first quarter, especially March, consistently outperforms the rest of the year, possibly due to post-holiday purchasing, end-of-year clearance, or new product launches.

+**Implication:** Optimizing inventory, marketing, and promotions in Q1 can maximize revenue impact.

+**High-Performing vs Low-Performing Products**

+**Metric:** Products categorized as “High Performers” (sales > €50,000) represent less than 15% of total SKUs but contribute over 42% of total revenue.

+**Sales Differential:** These products outperform the category average by 60–80%.

+**Narrative:** The long-tail distribution of product performance indicates that a small subset of items drives the majority of revenue.

+**Implication:** Focused marketing and restocking strategies around high-performing products can enhance ROI, while underperforming SKUs should be reviewed for possible phase-out or repositioning.

+**Customer Segmentation and Retention**

+**Metric:**

+VIPs (Lifespan ≥ 12 months, Spend > €5,000): 14.2% of customers, driving 39.7% of revenue.

+Regulars (Lifespan ≥ 12 months, Spend ≤ €5,000): 61.8%, driving 48.3% of revenue.

+**New Customers:** 24% but only 11.9% of revenue.

+**Recency:** On average, new customers have not returned within 4 months of their first order.

+**Narrative:** Long-standing customers are responsible for a disproportionate share of revenue.
+New customer retention is low, indicating potential onboarding or engagement issues.

+**Implication:** Implementing tiered loyalty programs or personalized follow-up campaigns could help transition New → Regular → VIP segments over time.

+**Revenue Concentration by Category**

+**Metric:**

+Top Category (Electronics): Contributes 34.7% of total sales.

+Top 3 Categories Combined: Account for 72% of total revenue.

+Bottom 3 Categories: Contribute only 8.6%, despite representing 28% of SKUs.

+**Narrative:** A Pareto distribution is evident, with a small number of categories dominating revenue.

+**Implication:** Strategic focus on expanding offerings or bundling high-conversion categories can unlock more value.
+Low-performing categories may benefit from promotions or rationalization.